Elli-ellgard/SatuTe/README.md

 These columns represent the posterior distributions for the nodes on both sides of each edge in the phylogenetic tree.
 The probabilities are calculated for each site in the alignment, providing a detailed view of the ancestral sequence distributions at every edge split.

-## Potential Errors and Warnings
+# Potential Errors and Warnings

+## InvalidDirectoryError

-1. **InvalidDirectoryError**: Thrown when the provided directory either does not exist or is empty.
+Thrown when the provided directory either does not exist or is empty.
 Ensure the directory path is correct and contains necessary IQ-TREE output files.

+## NoAlignmentFileError

-2. **NoAlignmentFileError**: Indicates that no multiple sequence alignment file was found in the specified directory.
+Indicates that no multiple sequence alignment file was found in the specified directory.
 Ensure your directory contains the MSA file.

+## ValueError

-3. **ValueError**: Can occur in multiple scenarios:
+Can occur in multiple scenarios:
    * If only the `-msa` and `-tree` options are used without specifying a model.

-## Invalid Command Combinations
+# Invalid Command Combinations

 Certain combinations of command-line arguments are invalid:

 1. **Directory with Model, MSA, Tree, Ufboot, Boot**: Providing an input directory with `-dir` shouldn't be combined with specifying a msa, a model, a tree, ufboot or boot option.
 2. **Model and Tree without MSA**: Just providing the `-model` and `-tree` without a msa (`-msa`) is insufficient.
 3. **MSA+Model+Tree with ufboot or boot option**: In the msa+model+tree mode, the inference is not re-done again, such that no ufboot and boot values can be determined.

-4. **Edge without MSA**: The `-edge` option, used to focus the analysis on a specific branch, requires at least the `-msa` option or `-dir` option.
+4. **Edge without MSA or DIR**: The `-edge` option, used to focus the analysis on a specific branch, requires the `-msa` option or `-dir` option.

 ### Command Line Arguments